RSE-Cambridge/data-acc/README.md

 The following tests are currently a work in progress:

 * full end to end test deployment using ansible to install systemd unit files, with SSL certs for etcd, aimed at testing the Ansible inside virtual machines (./dac-ansible)
-* older more broken end to end deployment using docker-compose (./ansible)
 * functional tests for etcd (make test-func runs dac-func-test golang binary)

 ### Packages